dfkaye/dfkaye-blog/content/_index.md

 ---
-title: "DFKaye.com"
+title: "Home page"
 date: 2020-06-12T14:10:43-07:00
 lastmod: 2020-09-08T16:17:43-07:00
-description: "dfkaye blog home"
+description: "You have found the blog home of David Kaye."
 tags:
 - "dfkaye"